wpmudev/custom-sidebars/readme.txt

 * Fix: Fixed issue with WP sidebar chooser right after creating a new sidebar.
 * Fix: Fixed various issues when flagging a sidebar s replaceable.
 * Fix: Plugin will not load in accessibility mode but display a notice instead.
-* Minor fix: Make code compatible with PHP 5.2.4
+* Minor fix: Make code compatible with PHP 5.2.4.
-* Minor fix: Slight improvement of AJAX stability
+* Minor fix: Slight improvement of AJAX stability.
-* Minor fix: Plugin now requires capability "edit_theme_options"
+* Minor fix: Plugin now requires capability "edit_theme_options".

 = 2.0.8 =
 * Fix: Fixed issue with settings not being saved correctly.